Hvac Jobs helps you find jobs, career advice, and more!

 In 2017, the average pay for private HVAC techs was around $47,080.
 Individuals who work in manufacturing and commercial industries tend to make slightly more, with an average salary of around $50,000, while top-level performers make as much as $75,000 per year.

 Entry-level jobs in the HVAC industry begin with technicians working alongside experienced, licensed contractors.
 They learn to perform some of the more basic tasks like installing insulated lines to cleaning out furnaces.
 More difficult tasks include learning how to weld pipes together and checking circuits.
-Apprenticeships typically take three to five years depending on
+Apprenticeships typically take three to five years depending on number of hours worked.

 The Environmental Protection Agency requires an individual who buys, handles and works with any type of refrigerant to be certified in the proper handling of these chemicals.
 This certification is offered at most trade schools and even some unions and employer associations.
 State and local governments regulate licenses in most locations.